kognise/obsidian-aviation/FAR/Volume 4/F Policy statements/0399 Statements of general policy.md

 ### §399.18   Maximum duration of fixed-term route authorization granted by exemption; renewal of such authority.

 It is the policy of the Department to limit the duration of exemptions which authorize fixed-term route service to a maximum period of two years, and to entertain requests for renewal of such authority only when incorporated in a duly filed application for substantially equivalent certificate authority under section 401 of the Act.
-(See §377.10(c) of this chapter (Special Regulations).)
+(See [[Volume 4/D Special regulations/0377 Continuance of expired authorizations by operation of law pending final determination of applications for renewal thereof.md#§377.10   Requirements for, and effect of, renewal applications.|§377.10]](c) of this chapter (Special Regulations).)

 \[PS-21, 29 FR 1446, Jan.
 29, 1964, as amended at 65 FR 6457, Feb.
 9, 2000\]